yourskc/q563_coffee/README.md

 Since we focus on smart devices and home appliance development, Qt Quick is more suitable than Qt Widgets.

-In Qt 5.6.3, when we create a new project, choose Applications/Qt Quick Controls Application.
+To create a new project, choose Applications/Qt Quick Controls Application.

 <img src="images/p010.png">

-When we create a new single QML File, choose Qr/QML File(Qt Quick 2)
+To create a new single QML File, choose Qr/QML File(Qt Quick 2)

 <img src="images/p011.png">